jsakhil/peerlink/README.md

 # Video Conference Application

-A one-to-many video conferencing application built with React and WebRTC (PeerJS).
+A video conferencing application built with React and WebRTC (PeerJS).
 This application allows one user to broadcast their video stream to multiple viewers without requiring a backend server.

 ## Features